 Then, as at the begining of the NHS the medical establishment were against socialised reform.
 Now in the UK the majority of medical professionals are against market based reforms.

 The battle lines are between those of us who believe the NHS should be based on integration and cooperation like the model predicted by Henry Sigerist seventy years ago, or more like the one that actually existed at the time he was writing, based on choice and competition.
-That will be our future for the NHS if the Health and Social Care Bill is carried.
+That will be our future for the NHS if we do not continue to fight for its founding principles.

 The arguments then and now are about ideology and principles.
 Eventually Sigerist lost the argument along with considerable respect, not becasue he was wrong about health care so much as his communist sympathies.
 He was unable to continue working in the US and left exhausted and demoralised saying, “there I am considered a crackpot”

 Having read several of Sigerist’s books, I believe he has a great deal still to teach us today, not least that differences over NHS reform run deep.

 Finally a reminder to all of us campaigning for a better NHS, from The Canadian Journal of Public Health in 1944